ClaireLee22/gRPC_web_log/README.md

   | UpdateSpecifiedArticle| doUpdateSpecifiedArticle  |
   | RemoveSpecifiedArticle | doRemoveSpecifiedArticle |

-  + *Service1*: SaveAllArticles \ doArticleStreaming
+  + __Service1__: SaveAllArticles | doArticleStreaming

-    - Server: receive articles which are streaming from client and save those received articles into a json file for future reference.
     - Client: provide a text file of articles to server

-  + *Service2*: SaveAllArticles \ doArticleStreaming

     - Server: receive articles which are streaming from client and save those received articles into a json file for future reference.

+  + __Service2__:  GetAllArticles | doAllArticles

+    - Client: request to show all current articles with its ID and title
-    - Client: provide a text file of articles to server
+    - Server: provide a list of articleIDs and titles which are saved in the json file to the Client

+  + __Service3__: GetSpecifiedArticle | doSpecifiedArticle

+    - Client: request to show the article title and content by given a articleID
+    - Server: provide a article's title and content with the specified articleID

+  + __Service4__: UpdateSpecifiedArticle | doUpdateSpecifiedArticle

+    - Client: request to update the article title and content by given a articleID
+    - Server: update the article's title and content with the specified articleID and sent a response to confirm the update

+  + __Service5__: RemoveSpecifiedArticle | doRemoveSpecifiedArticle

+    - Client: request to remove a article by given a articleID
+    - Server: remove the article with the specified articleID and sent a response to confirm that the article has been removed